 SUMMARY OF FY 2026 PROGRAM ELEMENTS

-Ongoing support activities:
+I. Ongoing support activities

-Ongoing Trinity River COMMON VISION Information and Task Force Committee Support.
+Ongoing Trinity River COMMON VISION Information and Flood Management Task Force (FMTF) Committee Support.
 Continued service and support of the Trinity River Program committees (COMMON VISION Steering Committee and Flood Management Task Force), as well as distribution of important general Corridor information to the public and regional delegates at the State and Federal levels.

 Ongoing Corridor Development Certificate (CDC) Process and mapping support.
 Administrative support of the CDC process, technical/procedural assistance to local government participants, coordination with US Army Corps of Engineers (USACE) staff and addressing inquiries from interested individuals.

-Continued sponsorship of FEMA’s NFIP training courses.
+Continued sponsorship of FEMA NFIP training courses.
 Continuation of the long-running partnership with the Federal Emergency Management Agency (FEMA) Region 6 and the Texas Water Development Board for important training opportunities to be offered in the region for the benefit of the FMTF and other floodplain management officials.
 The very popular “Managing Floodplain Development through the National Flood Insurance Program (NFIP)” course will be offered, marking the 30th year that this four-day class will be offered at NCTCOG.
 NCTCOG staff will work with FEMA to offer additional courses.
 NCTCOG will also continue partnering with the Texas Floodplain Management Association (TFMA) to host CFM Exams throughout the year.

 Coordination for Flood Science Training.
 NCTCOG will continue to offer relevant training to the region’s floodplain professionals.
 NCTCOG is partnering with the USACE to offer training regarding flood science.
-The USACE’s Hydrologic Engineering Center supports water resources management responsibilities with research, training, planning analysis, and technical assistance.
-NCTCOG will work with the USACE to promote the use of free online trainings offered by USACE that includes but is not limited to 1D/2D modeling, HEC-RAS, HEC-HMS, and other flood science-related topics.
-USACE will develop training for city staff and developers regarding use of the CDC model for city staff and developers.
+The USACE Hydrologic Engineering Center supports water resources management responsibilities with research, training, planning analysis, and technical assistance.
+NCTCOG will work with USACE to promote the use of free online trainings offered by USACE that includes, but is not limited to, 1D/2D modeling, HEC-RAS, HEC-HMS, and other flood science software.
+USACE will develop training for city staff, developers, and engineers regarding the CDC process, including technical evaluation of proposed projects, the review process, common technical issues, and the use of the consolidated model.

 Ongoing effort to explore partnership and outreach opportunities.
 Continued efforts to partner with agencies including the USACE Fort Worth District (USACE-FWD), FEMA, TWDB, TCEQ, USGS, NRCS, and TFMA for traditional projects or educational opportunities.